BradleyDejong/nano-table/README.md

   - built-in styles(?)

 - User interaction
-  - Clicking header sorts by that item
+  - ✓ Clicking header sorts by that item
+  - ✓ Clicking header of already-selected sort reverses the sort

 - Internals
-  - Sort by asc/desc
+  - ✓ Sort by asc/desc

 - Integrations
   - Write documentation for nanocomponent adapters for use in Angular